james-d-elliott/inittmpl/README.md

 ## Limitations

 The only current way to define lists via environment variables is via the `json::` value prefix, and this is the only current way to define a list of any type.

+Lets be honest, it'd be really cool and smart if I added some custom decoding magic that decodes a comma separated environment variable value into a list of objects.
+But that sounds too smart, and then I'd have to explain it to you, and you're not that smart; you're simple, stupid.
+That's why you're here.

+So I'm not going to do that.
+JSON is good enough.

 ## TODO